 From the Report

-“The land near the water consists chiefly of good fern, scrub land and bush, with here and there patches of kauri and other timbers us for building and firewood purposes.
+“The land near the water consists chiefly of good fern, scrub land and bush, with here and there patches of kauri and other timbers useful for building and firewood purposes.
 It is not too hilly or broken for cultivation, except in a few spots, and these are insignificant in amount.
 At the upper portion of the river the block extends to both sides of the creek, and on the left-hand side are some very useful timber lots.

-On our way up we passed several very useful sites for a township, one in particular about half-way up has a natural jetty running into the river off which a 300-ton vessel could load or unload direct on to the block.
+On our way up we passed several very useful sites for a township, one in particular about half-way up has a natural jetty running into the river, off which a 300-ton vessel could load or unload direct on to the block.

 The Oruawharo Block contains 30,000 acres of land, eight miles of water frontage to the river, one third or nearly of fern land of fair quality, one third poor fern, and one third of forest land of good valuable timber with water frontage.”